-The proposed land use change is to allow combination of the subject property with the abutting commercial parcel, 15699-061-000, to the west.
+The proposed rezoning is to implement the proposed land use change to allow combination of the subject property with the abutting commercial parcel, 15699-061-000, to the west.
 This will facilitate redevelopment of the site, which may include a mixed use development.
 The subject property would be used as a stormwater management facility for the proposed redevelopment.
-With a single Family land use, the subject property cannot be used as a stormwater management facility for any non-residential uses.
+With a single family zoning, RSF-2, the subject property cannot be used as a stormwater management facility for any non-residential uses.
 Vehicular access is currently available to the commercial property from SW 25th Place (a local street providing access to the Kirkwood residential area).
 Since the property abuts the vacant U7 property on the corner of SW 13th Street and SW 25th Place, access to the site can also be provided from SW 13th Street via the parking lot at 2445 SW 13th Street.